Old Sundanese language

-Written Evidence
+Written evidence

-Old Sundanese is recorded in stone inscriptions such as the Kawali Inscription in Ciamis, and the Batutulis inscription in Bogor, as well as in inscriptions made from copper plates such as the Kabantenan inscription from the Bekasi area.
+Old Sundanese is recorded in stone inscriptions such as the Kawali inscription in Ciamis, and the Batutulis inscription in Bogor, as well as in inscriptions made from copper plates such as the Kabantenan inscription from the Bekasi Regency.
 Other remains documenting the use of Old Sundanese are palm-leaf manuscripts from the Bandung, Garut, and Bogor regions.
 The manuscripts are now stored in several institutions, including Kabuyutan Ciburuy in Bayongbong Garut, Sri Baduga Museum in Bandung, the National Library of Indonesia in Jakarta, and the Bodleian Library in London.

 Characteristics

 Lexicon

 The vocabulary used in Old Sundanese is still mostly recognizable for speakers modern Sundanese, either with the same meaning or having undergone a change of meaning.
 The use of Sanskrit which is adapted to the pronunciation or writing of the ancient Sundanese is mixed quite clearly.
 This is because of the nuances of the use of ancient Sundanese in Hindu and Buddhist religious texts.
 In some parts, the same vocabulary is often found, even combined with sentence strings in Old Javanese.
 In other parts, we also find the use of Old Malay vocabulary and Arabic.
 The lexicon of Old Sundanese has been collected in an Old Sundanese–Indonesian dictionary.